Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Placing a 35-pound kettlebell on its bottom shelf to test each organizer’s load-bearing capacity.

-After these tests were completed, I assessed the organizers on the overall installation experience and evaluated how easy each was to clean, its aesthetics, and if there were any special features worth noting.
+After these tests were completed, I assessed the organizers on the overall installation experience.
+I evaluated how easy each was to clean, its aesthetics, and whether there were any special features worth noting.

 Credit: